 About Carolyn J. Stefanco

-Carolyn J. Stefanco is the 11th president of The College of Saint Rose, and is its first permanent female lay President.
-She joined the College in 2014 after serving as vice president for academic affairs at Agnes Scott College in Atlanta, Georgia; as the founding dean of the College of Humanities and Social Sciences at California State University, Stanislaus; and after a long career as a tenured professor of history at California Polytechnic State University (Cal Poly), where she held numerous leadership positions.
-Early in her career, she also worked as a professor at Wheaton College in Massachusetts and at Oklahoma State University.
-Stefanco earned a Ph.D. in history from Duke University, an M.A. in women’s history from Binghamton University, and a B.A. in history and a women’s studies certificate from the University of Colorado at Boulder.
+Dr. Carolyn J. Stefanco is the 11th president of The College of Saint Rose, in Albany, New York.
+She joined the College after serving as vice president for academic affairs at Agnes Scott College in Atlanta, Georgia; as the founding dean of the College of Humanities and Social Sciences at California State University, Stanislaus; as a tenured professor, history department chair, and women’s studies program director at California Polytechnic State University (Cal Poly); and as assistant professor at Wheaton College (MA).
+Dr. Stefanco earned a Ph.D. in history from Duke University, an M.A. in women’s history from Binghamton University, and a B.A. in history and a women’s studies certificate from the University of Colorado at Boulder.

 Her experiences growing up in an immigrant neighborhood in northern New Jersey continue to fuel her passion for global connectedness.
-Stefanco was a Senior Fulbright Scholar to the University of Zagreb in Croatia; served as resident director of a London Study Program; created programs for student exchange and faculty research in Honduras, Brazil, Portugal, and Croatia; and worked as a higher education consultant for Saudi Arabia.
-She is a trustee of the American University in Bulgaria, was recently elected to the board of the International Leadership Association, and is on the Student Aid Policy Committee of the National Association of Independent Colleges and Universities.
-In the Capital Region, she serves on the Executive Board of Women@Work, and on the Board of Directors for the Center for Economic Growth.
+Dr. Stefanco was a Senior Fulbright Scholar to the University of Zagreb in Croatia; served as resident director of a London Study Program; created programs for student exchange and faculty research in Honduras, Brazil, Portugal, and Croatia; and worked as a higher education consultant for Saudi Arabia.
+She is a trustee of the American University in Bulgaria, and a member of the board of directors of the International Leadership Association.